 Grouping will be a core organizational component, where skaters will be in fluid and flexible groups at various times based on a variety of criteria, including skills, speed, age, size, interest, and stability on skates.

-One coach, Peter Doucet, will lead practices.
+One coach, Peter Doucet, will lead most Monday skates.
 Additional coaches, instructors, leaders, and volunteers will contribute to held deliver more targeted programming as well as supervise & manage activities (for example group leaders within a pack/ group).
+In the event TISC is able to offer a second evening of skating on Thursdays, Larry Magloire will lead those skates.

 7 of 11- GUESTS & VISITORS